Welcome to I Can Vote!

-I Can Vote has videos of the election candidates explaining what they believe and support.
-These videos can help you choose who you vote for.
+The website still has information about the Victorian 2022 State Election.
+You can look around and learn more about our project.
+The website has videos of the election candidates explaining what they believe and support.
+These videos helped voters choose who they wanted to vote for.

-I Can Vote also has information about democracy and politics.
+The I Can Vote website also has information about democracy and politics.

-There is also information for supporters who are helping you learn about voting.
+The website also has information for supporters who can help you learn about voting.

 People like us, with disabilities, have a right to speak our own thoughts.
 I understand how voting works and why it is important.
 I have the right to vote just like everyone else.